-According to Roland Berger, Strategy Consultants, the worldwide market for Li-ion batteries for electric vehicles is extremely dynamic.
+According to a study completed in April 2012 by Roland Berger, Strategy Consultants, the worldwide market for Li-ion batteries for electric vehicles is extremely dynamic.
 In light of recently presented or announced vehicle models with electric, hybrid or plug-in-hybrid drives (xEV), Roland Berger expects the global LiB market to reach more than USD 9 billion by 2015, despite scaled-back forecasts for previously announced models.

-Frost and Sullivan, a third party market research firm, estimates that by 2020, 7.0% of all vehicles shipped worldwide will be electric.
+According to a report by Frost And Sullivan (2011), a third party market research firm, several cities are setting goals to have at least 10% of their total car population comprised of electric vehicles by 2020 (http://frost-apac.com/download/megatrends.pdf).
 According to A.T.
 Kearney, the global lithium-ion battery market for automotive applications in Hybrid Electric Vehicles (HEVs), PHEVs and EVs is estimated to grow to approximately \$21.8 billion by 2015 and \$74.1 billion by 2020.